 What Can You Do With a Health Aids & Attendants Major?

 People with a health aids degree often go into the following careers:

 |Healthcare Support Workers||11.7%||$37,830|

 |Home Health Aides||47.3%||$24,200|

 |Physical Therapist Aides||29.2%||$26,240|

-Average salaries range from $25,000 to $33,000 for careers related to health aids.
+Average salaries range from $25,330 to $32,580 (25th to 75th percentile) for careers related to health aids.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Health Aids & Attendants Major Jobs
+Amount of Education Required for Careers Related to Health Aids & Attendants

-Some careers associated with health aids require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with health aids may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Some College Courses||12.9%|